 In Real Life, a credit card that has reached its credit limit will be declined if used for additional transactions.
 In fiction, however, merchants will cut up the card and give the pieces back to the customer.
 This is almost always the start of a Credit Card Plot.

 Before electronic payment terminals became ubiquitous in the 2000s, many merchants processed credit card payments using a mechanical imprinter which only made a paper copy of the card number.
+They were supposed to check the card number against lists of stolen and invalid numbers issued by the card companies, but many merchants skipped this step to save time.
 With no way to verify with the bank in real time that the card had available credit, merchants would hand over the goods and wouldn't find out until weeks later that the card was declined and they were on the hook for the lost amount.
 Therefore, it was critical that when a merchant did come across an invalid card, it had to be destroyed so that the customer couldn't defraud other merchants with it later on.

 - In Electric Dreams, Edgar the Computer gets mad at Miles, the man who accidentally made him sentient, so Edgar hacked the credit card company, invalidating Miles' card, and getting the store cashier to cut up the card.